wgod58/slack-bot-ai/README.md

 - Intelligent question answering using GPT-4
 - Efficient caching with Redis Stack for embedding messages and OpenAI response cache
+- MongoDB for persistent storage of embedding messages
 - Vector similarity search in Redis and Pinecone
 - Thread summarization capabilities
-- RAG system for improved response accuracy
-- Performance optimization with dual-layer caching (eviction policy LFU in Redis cloud setup)
+- Performance optimization with dual-layer caching

 ## Technology Stack